GameBrief · General

 How many players can play Sunderfolk?
 Sunderfolk supports 1 to 4 players.
 Online co-op requires each player to use the free Sunderfolk mobile app as their controller, or play on keyboard/mouse on the host PC.

 Is Sunderfolk free on Epic Games Store in 2026?
-Yes.
-Sunderfolk: Standard Edition is free on the Epic Games Store from May 14 to May 21, 2026 (until 8am PDT / 11am EDT).
-Claim it before the deadline to keep it permanently.
+It was.
+Sunderfolk: Standard Edition was free on the Epic Games Store from May 14 to May 21, 2026 and anyone who claimed it during that window keeps it permanently.
+That giveaway is over; the game now retails at full price on Steam and the Epic Games Store.

 What is the best class for Sunderfolk beginners?
 Berserker is the most straightforward class for new players.
 High damage, built-in damage reduction, and a forgiving playstyle.
 Ranger is the second-best option for players who prefer ranged play.